cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 The signature flags used imply that the signature stays valid even if more inputs and outputs are added to the transaction, provided that the seller's output stays untouched.
-This ensures that the name cannot be stolen from him and that he will get `x` CHI as payment (sent directly into the name output).
+This ensures that the name cannot be stolen from him and that he will get `x` XCRC as payment (sent directly into the name output).

 A prospective buyer who wants to accept such an offer now has to do the
 following:

-- She needs to add inputs of her own to cover `x` CHI and any potential transaction fees.
+- She needs to add inputs of her own to cover `x` XCRC and any potential transaction fees.

 - She may add a change output as needed.